 We adopted a 2010 share incentive plan in August 2010 and a 2014 share incentive plan in March 2014.
 See "Management-Share Incentive Plans" for a detailed discussion.
 For the years ended December 31, 2011, 2012 and 2013, we recorded \$1.0 million, \$1.8 million and \$31.2 million, respectively, in stock-based compensation expenses.
-Upon the completion of this offering, we plan to use the proceeds we will receive from Alibaba's exercise of its option to acquire our Class A ordinary shares to repurchase certain shares and vested options held by individuals who provided services to us at the same price as Alibaba's option exercise price, and we may incur stock-based compensation expenses in connection with such planned repurchase.
+After the completion of this offering and during the second quarter of 2014, we plan to use the proceeds we will receive from Alibaba's exercise of its option to acquire our Class A ordinary shares to repurchase certain shares and vested options held by individuals who provided services to us at the same price as Alibaba's option exercise price, and we may incur substantial stock-based compensation expenses in connection with such planned repurchase.
+While the amount of such expenses cannot be quantified at present, such expenses may be substantially more than the amount of stock-based compensation we incurred in previous years.
 We will continue to grant share-based compensation in the future in order to attract and retain key personnel and employees.
 As a result, our stock-based compensation expenses may be recurring and continue to be significant, which may have a material adverse effect on our results of operations.